gavinchou/ctags/README.md

 Besides above, this branch implemented a <font color=#ff0000>**_markdown_**</font>
 module, which extracts the headings of the markdown doc.
-Cooperated with vim and taglist, a hierarchy of the document can be displayed as below:
+Cooperated with vim and taglist, a hierarchy of the document can be displayed as follows:

 ![markdown-taglist.png](markdown-taglist.png)